kapouer/raja/README.md

 The whole cache is dropped when application is restarted - a simple way to prevent having an invalid cache.

+Inside an express middleware, one can fetch and declare a dependency on a resource (external or inside the application) using

+req.getResource(url, query, opts, cb)

+where query is optional, and opts can set two options:

+- poll : boolean, set to true if resource must be polled for changes until the moment it is flushed from the cache

+- maxage : integer, seconds; default to 600 seconds.
+  invalidates a resource after `maxage` seconds.

+Combined with poll, maxage can ensure a resource is always up-to-date.

 raja client
 ===========